-Next, you need to be getting the same amount as Carer's Allowance or more - £67.60 a week - from other means-tested benefits.
+Next, you need to be getting the same amount as Carer's Allowance or more - £69.70 a week - from other means-tested benefits.
 These benefits include:

 - State Pension

 - Bereavement and Widow's benefits

 - Incapacity Benefit

 - contribution-based Jobseeker's Allowance

 - contributory Employment and Support Allowance

 - Severe Disablement Allowance.

-If you're receiving £67.60 or more a week from at least one of these benefits, you can't usually get Carer's Allowance.
-Instead, you may be able to get underlying entitlement.
+If you're receiving £69.70 or more a week from at least one of these benefits, you can't usually get Carer's Allowance.
+Instead, you may have an underlying entitlement to it.